 As a woodland satellite to an international architecture school, the Hooke Park project aims to realise the AA's unique opportunity to fully engage with large scale fabrication, craft, technology, material behaviour, forestry and land - establishing a symbiotic relationship between experimental architectural production and the forest surroundings.

-Curated by the Design + Make programme, this conversation brings together Hooke Park students, staff, alumni and friends to open up the ongoing shaping of these ambitions to the AA community via the emerging Wakeford hall project, revisit historical and recent projects, and look into what the future holds for Hooke Park.
+Curated by the Design + Make programme, this Conversation opens the on-going shaping of these ambitions to the AA community via the emerging Wakeford Hall project, revisits historical and recent projects and looks into what the future holds for Hooke Park.

 Image: Wood Chip Barn truss assembled from Hooke Park beech forks